NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

             self.matrix_trigger = True
 ```

-With the processing classes written, we then want to call the parsing class to initialize it and parse the file using sample identifiers selected by manually inspecting the file.
-Furthermore, to simplify downstream analysis we will transform the methylation matrix into a pandas data frame.
+We now want to initialize the classes above with our series matrix data, specifying the file lines we are interested in using line identifiers.
+The line identifiers are selected by manually inspecting the file.
+Additionally, we will transform the returned methylation values into a pandas dataframe and perform operations on the dataframe to simplify downstream analysis.

 ```python
 # name geo file